 Carefully ladle the mixture into hot jars, leaving ½ inch of headspace.
 Use a wooden skewer or chop stick to remove air bubbles.
 Wipe the rim of the jars clean and place a seal on each jar.
 Tighten the lid and process the jars in boiling water canner for 20 minutes.

 To sterilize your jars, wash the jars well in hot, soapy water.
 Rinse the soap off in hot running water and place the clean jars into a large pot of boiling water.
 Allow the jars to sit in the boiling water, fully submerged, for at least 5 minutes.
-Avoid contact with the inside of the jar when removing it from the pot or when filling it with the cooked beets.
+Avoid contact with the inside of the jar when removing it from the pot or when filling it with the Preserved Mustard Pickles.
 To sterilize the seals and lids, wash them as you did the jars, and boil water in your kettle.
 Pour the boiled water into a clean bowl and drop the seals and lids into the water.
 Be sure the lids and seals and completely submerged.